Applicative categorial grammar

 To put words together, we need a grammar of expressions.
 Thus we also provide

-the data type Expr c
+the data type Expr c (with its associated Show instance).

 data Expr (c :: Cat) where Lex :: Word c -> Expr c AppL :: Expr c1 -> Expr (c1 :\: c2) -> Expr c2 AppR :: Expr (c2 :/: c1) -> Expr c1 -> Expr c2 instance Show (Expr c) where show (Lex w) = show w show (AppL e1 e2) = "(" ++ show e1 ++ " ◃ " ++ show e2 ++ ")" show (AppR e1 e2) = "(" ++ show e1 ++ " ▹ " ++ show e2 ++ ")"